 New and Current Ministry in the NT

-She works closely with CatholicCare NT’s Human Resource team and the Communication and Media staff member.
-She also provides support for the director and other members of the executive and last year developed a Mission and Values Integration Framework.
+She works closely with CatholicCare NT’s Human Resource team, Finance, Program Leadership, Program evaluation and Clinical Governance.
+She also provides support to the Director and other members of the executive and has developed a Mission and Values Integration Framework.
 “One of the most fulfilling aspects of my ministry is meeting and working with all the staff in the numerous urban and remote localities in which CatholicCare delivers its services,” she said.

 “Inducting new staff in mission and values provides a great opportunity to meet all the staff on a one to one basis and enables me to form good supportive relationships.
-I am involved in delivering the orientation programs and providing reflection and mission development to the managers.”
+I am involved in delivering the orientation programs and providing reflection and mission development to the managers and program leaders.”

-“Getting to all of the areas can be quite a challenge especially in the wet season, travelling by air, road and, in some cases, the staff have to travel by boat.
-However, the effort is well and truly worth it as working with and getting to know these very committed staff, who do a wonderful job walking alongside and working with very vulnerable people in quite difficult circumstances is an absolute privilege.
+“Getting to all of the areas can be quite a challenge especially in the wet season, travelling by air, road and in recent times COVID 19 has presented a further challenge.
+However, the effort is well and truly worth it.
+Working with and getting to know these very committed staff, who do a wonderful job as they walk alongside and work with very vulnerable people is an absolute privilege.
 They are an inspiration and provide me with the encouragement I need to do my ministry.”

 “Working with our Aboriginal and Torres Strait Islander staff is also a wonderful experience.
 Being open to the learnings that they bring only contributes to a person’s growth.
 It is an opportunity to learn from each other,” Sr Leone said.

 “Reconciliation Week provides another opportunity for CatholicCare to celebrate.
 This takes on different celebrations depending on the area.
-In Darwin last year the celebration included inviting the Larrakia Elders, and members of the Stolen Generations to join us and share their stories.
-Some of our staff are the children of these wonderful Elders and so this opportunity wasof special and significant importance for everyone.
+In Darwin the celebration includes inviting the Larrakia Elders, and members of the Stolen Generations to join us and share their stories.
+Some of our staff are the children of these wonderful Elders and so this opportunity is alwaysof special and significant importance for everyone.

 If you would like to know more about the Mission of CatholicCare NT you can visit www.catholiccarent.org.au

-Second image: Sr Leone in a meeting in Katherine
+Second image: Sr Leone – Time for a meeting